-Tag Signature: 'ps2i' 70733269h
+Tag Type: dataType Tag Signature: 'ps2i' (70733269h)

 PostScript Level 2 rendering intent.
 This tag provides the operand to the findcolorrendering operator. findcolorrendering is not necessarily supported on all PostScript Level 2 devices, hence its existence must first be established.
 Standard values for ps2RenderingIntentTag are RelativeColorimetric, AbsoluteColorimetric, Perceptual, and Saturation.
 These intents are meant to correspond to the rendering intents of the profile's header.